vampserv/android-bootcamp-project-0/README.md

 # [Android Bootcamp] Project 0

-This is an Android demo application for displaying
+This is an Android demo application for managing todos.

 Time spent: 3 hours spent in total